NLnetLabs/rtrtr/source/installation.rst

 Building
 """"""""

-The easiest way to get Routinator is to leave it to Cargo by saying:
+The easiest way to get RTRTR is to leave it to Cargo by saying:

 .. code-block:: text

    cargo install --locked rtrtr

-The command will build Routinator and install it in the same directory that Cargo itself lives in, likely ``$HOME/.cargo/bin``.
+The command will build RTRTR and install it in the same directory that Cargo itself lives in, likely ``$HOME/.cargo/bin``.
 This means RTRTR will be in your path, too.